tk421bsod/maximilian/HOSTING.md

 * updater.py - handles updating Maximilian
 * startup.py - handles a couple tasks only performed during startup
 * base.py - handles most tasks besides early initialization

+Deleting or breaking one of the above modules will prevent Maximilian from functioning as all of them are interdependent to some degree.
+Broke something and want to reset to a working version?
+Run `git restore <file>`.

 There are also a couple different directories:
 * cogs - stores 'optional' modules that contain commands